olgaliak/active-learning-detect/audio/audiodetection.md

 $ git clone https://github.com/tensorflow/models.git
 $ cd models/research/audioset
 # Download data files into same directory as code.
+# These files are used for the VGG inferencing to convert audio wav files to a spectogram supported by the Audioset model we generate.
 $ curl -O https://storage.googleapis.com/audioset/vggish_model.ckpt
 $ curl -O https://storage.googleapis.com/audioset/vggish_pca_params.npz
 # Installation ready, let's test it.